 Fulfilment and processing of orders is really what takes up a lot of manual time in a physical products ecommerce business.
 Logistics is what Amazon does best and this allows you to focus on the rest of your business.

-The following is a high-level list of Amazon Seller related fees that you will encounter while selling on Amazon.
-Also take a look at this handy infographic of Amazon Seller Fees.
+The following is a high-level list of Amazon seller-related fees that you will encounter while selling on Amazon.

 Variable Closing Fees